 Ipoh Kek Lok Tong Cave Temple

-It’s no wonder that Kek Lok Tong translates to Cave of Great Happiness!
-Visitors who look upon, let alone step into the temple will immediately know why!
+It’s no wonder that Kek Look Tong translates to Cave of Great Happiness!
+Visitors who look upon, let alone step into the temple will immediately know why.

-Kek Lok Tong cave temple in Gunung Rapat, is one of many beautiful Ipoh cave temples that you can see on your Ipoh trip!
+Kek Look Tong cave temple near Gunung Rapat, is one of many beautiful Ipoh cave temples that you can see on your Ipoh trip!

-Read more on what makes Kek Lok Tong an exceptional cave temple in this post!
+Read more on what makes Kek Look Tong an exceptional cave temple in this post!

 Table of contents:

-The undoubtable beauty of Kek Lok Tong cave temple makes it something of a tourist attraction even in this quieter side of Ipoh.
+The undoubtable beauty of Kek Look Tong cave temple makes it a tourist attraction.
+Even in this quieter side of Ipoh.

-In fact, Gunung Rapat has more than a few cave temples along its limestone outcrops!
+Additionally, Gunung Rapat has other cave temples along its limestone outcrops.

 But Kek Lok Tong (or Kek Look Tong) is one of the larger temples with a site size at roughly 12 acres!